 Detailed information on the various CELTS courses and their instructors can be found in LOCUS or in the details below.

-EXPL 291: Seminar in Community-based Service and Leadership
+EXPL 290: Seminar in Community-Based Service and Social Action

-EXPL 291 is a seminar course focusing on community-based research and leadership through service-learning.
-As a service-learning course, students will work a minimum of 40 hours over the semester through direct service AND community-based research projects at a non-profit, community-based organization, approved by CELTS.
-Students will reflect on their service and community-based research experience in the context of asset mapping, organizational action research, civic engagement, social justice, leadership in the community, and research as service for the common good.
-EXPL 291 fulfills the Engaged Learning requirement and provides general elective credit.
+This seminar course focuses on community-based service and social action through service-learning.
+As a service-learning course, students will work a minimum of 20 hours over the semester through direct service at a non-profit, community-based organization, approved by CELTS.
+In conjunction with this, students will learn about social action by launching (or joining) a social action campaign to change a public or institutional policy.
+Students will reflect on their experiences in the context of asset-based community development, civic engagement, social justice, leadership in the community, and service for the common good.

 Susan Haarman, M.Div, M.Ed